What are jellybean electronic components?

 One effective search method is to use keyword pairs.
 The first keyword is the truncated base part number.
 The second keyword is a descriptor.
 Here are a few examples:

-• “2222 BJT” for variants of the classic 2N2222 transistor
+• “3904 BJT” for variants of the classic 2N3904 transistor

 • “2N700 MOSFET” for variants of the 2N7000 MOSFET (the truncation captures both 2N7000 and 2N7002)

-• “358 Op Amp” for variants of the LM358 op amps
+• “358 Op-amp” for variants of the LM358 op-amps

 Note that the search isn’t perfectly clean.
 Since we have cast a wide net, we occasionally see outliers.
+If in doubt, consult the datasheet.

 Jellybean Diodes

-• 1N4148: This is a small signal diode capable of conducting about 150 mA.
+• 1N4148: This is a small-signal diode capable of conducting about 150 mA (design maximum).

-• 1N4002: The 1N400X family parts are capable of conducting up to 1A (continuous) with the ability to withstand reverse voltages from 50 (1N4001) to 1000 (1N4007) VDC.
+• 1N4001 to 1N4007 family: The 1N400X family parts are capable of conducting up to 1A (continuous) with the ability to withstand reverse voltages from 50 (1N4001) to 1000 (1N4007) VDC.

 Jellybean MOSFETS